hzwer/ICCV2019-LearningToPaint/README.md

 ## Abstract

-We show how to teach machines to paint like human painters, who can use a few strokes to create fantastic paintings.
-By combining the neural renderer and model-based Deep Reinforcement Learning (DRL), our agent can decompose texture-rich images into strokes and make long-term plans.
-For each stroke, the agent directly determines the position and color of the stroke.
-Excellent visual effect can be achieved using hundreds of strokes.
-The training process does not require experience of human painting or stroke tracking data.
+We show how to teach machines to paint like human painters, who can use a small number of strokes to create fantastic paintings.
+By employing a neural renderer in model-based Deep Reinforcement Learning (DRL), our agents learn to determine the position and color of each stroke and make long-term plans to decompose texture-rich images into strokes.
+Experiments demonstrate that excellent visual effects can be achieved using hundreds of strokes.
+The training process does not require the experience of human painters or stroke tracking data.

 **You can easily use [colaboratory](https://colab.research.google.com/github/hzwer/LearningToPaint/blob/master/LearningToPaint.ipynb) to have a try.**